raspberrypilearning/next-customer-please/en/step_4.md

 --- task ---

-To make sure your customer has items in their basket before paying, you can insert an `if...else` block.
+To make sure your customer has items in their basket before paying, you can insert an `if...else`{:class="block3control"} block.

 --- collapse ---